 - have an underlying condition affecting their immune systems

-- are taking medication affecting their immune systems.
+- are taking medicine affecting their immune systems.

 You can’t ‘catch’ shingles.
-But if your child hasn’t been immunised against chickenpox or hasn’t had chickenpox before, he can catch chickenpox from someone with shingles.
+But if your child hasn’t been immunised against chickenpox or hasn’t had chickenpox before, they can catch chickenpox from someone with shingles.

-Shingles rarely affects children under three years of age.
+Shingles rarely affects children under 3 years of age.

-Shingles appears as a rash of small red lumps, which then form fluid-filled blisters.
+Shingles appears as a rash of small lumps, which might look purple, brown or grey on darker skin or red on lighter skin.
+The lumps form fluid-filled blisters.
 The blisters cluster together on a single patch of skin.
 New lumps form over the first few days, then the blisters crust over.

 The rash occurs on the upper body more often than on the face, legs or arms.
 The rash isn’t usually itchy, but it can be very painful.

-Shingles can occasionally affect the outside lining of the eye.
-Your child’s eye might become red and sore, and she might have tiny ulcers around her eye.
+Sometimes shingles can affect the outside lining of the eye.
+The white of your child’s eye might become red.
+Your child’s eye might also be sore, and your child might have tiny ulcers around their eye.